 Whenever we travel, we always explore the options and ask the locals where they like to go.
-On this trip, we discovered an oasis in woods just outside the town of Dobson, North Carolina.
+On this trip, we discovered an oasis in woods just outside Dobson, North Carolina.

 We each tried a fish dish.
 Those are hushpuppies*, not onion rings (I don’t eat those either).
 We always order a fish dish when we visit a place that has no vegetarian options.
-The portions are always much too generous for us, so we rarely ever eat all of the food served to us. (*A hushpuppy is a small, savory, deep-fried ball made from cornmeal-based batter.
+The portions are always much too generous for us, so we rarely eat all of the food served. (*A hushpuppy is a small, savory, deep-fried ball made from cornmeal-based batter.
 Hushpuppies are frequently served as a side dish with seafood and other deep-fried foods.)

 That’s a delicious slice of homemade coconut custard pie.
 I had to remind myself that all the other bites taste the same as the first.
 Put your fork down, Susan!